west-code-development/West/Doc/manual.rst

    * - **Default**
      - [0.0, 0.0, 0.0]
    * - **Description**
-     - Position of the center (in a.u.) for spherical average plot.
+     - Position of the center (in a.u.) for spherical average plot or localization factor in a sphere.

 .. data:: westpp_nr